 - In CORTROL Console, create a video wall with your desired display layout

-- Install CORTROL Monitor on each workstation that is a part of the future video wall
+- Install CORTROL Client (Monitor) on each workstation that is a part of the future video wall

-- Run CORTROL Monitor and open secondary application windows on all necessary displays
+- Run CORTROL Client and open secondary application windows on all necessary displays

-- Assign CORTROL Monitor windows to the video wall displays
+- Assign CORTROL Client windows to the video wall displays

 - Grant permissions for your video wall supervisor